Marcos Zapata

 Marcos Zapata (c.
+1710–1773), also called Marcos Sapaca Inca, was a Peruvian painter, known for combining Christian stories with indigenous culture.
+The most famous example being The Last Supper (c.1753), which represents the famous New Testament story, but with the incorporation of Andean foods such as Cuy.
+He studied and later taught with the Cuzco School where he had a workshop with multiple apprentices working to produce vast amount of paintings.
+The themes are primarily Christian subjects meant for churches in Peru and Chile.

+Biography

-1710–1773), also called Marcos Sapaca Inca, was a Peruvian painter, born in Cuzco.
+Zapata was born in Cuzco.
 He was one of the last members of the Cuzco School, an art center in which Spanish painters taught native students to paint religious works.
+In the Andean culture of Peru, Cuzco painters merged Christian symbols with indigenous Andean traditions.
 Zapata introduced elements from his own lands into his paintings.
-For instance, his 1753 rendering of the Last Supper shows Jesus and his disciples gathering around a table laid with guinea pig and glasses of chicha.
+For instance, his 1753 rendering of the Last Supper shows Jesus and his twelve disciples gathering around a table laid with guinea pig and glasses of chicha.
+Guinea pigs, native to Peru and a culinary delicacy, play a significant role in Andean culture.
+They are used in Inca festivals as sacrificial animals, much like how lambs are used in traditional Christian ceremonies.
+In the painting, traditional elements like bread and ceremonial cups are joined by native foods such as potato, rocoto relleno, and corn.
+The blending of Andean culinary tradition with Christianity is a common theme in Cuzco paintings, especially as the painting's background features Christ on the Cross and Mary figures.

 Between 1748 and 1764, Zapata painted at least 200 works.
 24 of them portrayed the life of Saint Francis of Assisi for the Order of Friars Minor Capuchin of Santiago, Chile.
 He painted 50 linen cloths with the Laurentina Litany for the Cathedral of Santo Domingo, Cusco.
 Red and blue were prominent colors in his palette.

-His influential style developed between 1748 and 1773.
+His influential style developed between 1748 and 1773; The themes are primarily Christian subjects meant for churches in Peru and Chile.
 He is known for his beautiful portraits of the Virgin Mary, almost always surrounded by cherubim.
 Zapata incorporated allegorical subjects in his Madonnas.
 Christoph Thomas Scheffler wrote in 1732, that the painter was inspired by prints of the subject.
 His compositions are didactic, with a relatively simple reading of complex theological concepts.

 By order of the Jesuits, Zapata created another similar series of painting, assisted by his apprentice, Cipriano Gutiérrez.
 These included an enthroned Virgin, which Zapata finished in 1764 for the Parish of the Almudena.
 His majestic representation enjoyed enormous acceptance, judging by the large numbers of copies and variants that circulated in throughout the region.
 The fame of Zapata widely extended the limits of Cuzco, and its sphere of influence extended through Peru, Chile, and northern Argentina.
 The art of this teacher was continued in later decades by several of his followers, including Antonio Vilca and Ignacio Chacón.